As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 This is a suggested list of materials for making a similar banner for your home.
 You can adjust this list of supplies based on what you might already have on hand.

-- About a yard of felt or fleece fabric for your banner, but the amount of fabric will depend upon the size of your finished banner.
+- About a yard of felt or fleece fabric: The amount of fabric will depend upon the size of your finished banner.
 Felt and fleece are good choices for fabric because they do not fray when cut.
-However, if you want to hem or cover the edges, you can use other heavier weight fabrics.
+However, if you want to hem or cover the edges, you can use heavier weight fabrics.

 - Hot glue and/or fabric glue to put together your banner.